 For the purposes of Part 9.5, has the meaning given in section 340 of the PPS Act.

-- all present and after-acquired property
+- All present and after acquired property – no exceptions

-- financial property
+- Intangible property

-- intangible property
+- General intangible

 Each registration must only relate to a single collateral class.
+Please see the Collateral class page for more information.